we-are-Joinup/provider-api-doc/source/includes/_profile.md

 `Get https://api.joinupbackend/api/corporative-PROVIDER-SLUG/apps/passenger/PLATFORM/VERSION/signup/`

 This endpoint get the passenger profile.
-If you want to use only <a href="#2-2-server-to-server">a generic user</a> you should do not use this endpoint
+If you want to use only [a generic user][server2server] you should do not use this endpoint

 We have the common info to every user (passengers, taxi drivers, Joinup operators, admins, etc) in the User model.
 And the specific info of a passsenger in a Passenger model.
 For this reason, we have this structure in the json object